-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. \\)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )

-Filed by the Registrant $\boxtimes$ Filed by a Party other than the Registrant $\square$

-Check the appropriate box:

-- □ Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- ☑ Definitive Proxy Statement

-- Definitive Additional Materials

-- □ Soliciting Material Pursuant to §240.14a-12

-LATTICE SEMICONDUCTOR CORPORATION

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- $\boxtimes$ No fee required. - □ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which the transaction applies: - (2) Aggregate number of securities to which the transaction applies: - (3) Per unit price or other underlying value of the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of the transaction: - (5) Total fee paid: - □ Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed:
+Filed by the Registrant ⊠ Filed by a Party other than the Registrant \square Chec k th e appropriate box: Preliminary Proxy Statement Confidential, for Use of the Co ommission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 LATTICE SEMICONDUCTOR CORPORATION (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payn nent of Filing Fee (Check the approp riate box): X No fee required.
+Fee computed on table below po er Exchange Act Rules 14a-6(i)(1) and 0-11. ((2) (3) (4) Title of each class of securities to Aggregate number of securities to Per unit price or other underlying fee is calculated and state how it Proposed maximum aggregate vo Total fee paid: o which the transaction applies: g value of the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing was determined): Fee paid previously with prelim inary materials. is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid is filing by registration statement number, or the Form or Schedule and the date of its filing. ((2) (3) Amount Previously Paid: Form, Schedule or Registration S Filing Party: Date Filed: Statement No.:

-March 15, 2013
+March 20, 2014